ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/02-meet-docker.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ~~~
 {: .output}
+(The command `docker info` will achieve a similar end. but produces potentially daunting volumes of output.)

 However, if you instead get a message similar to the following
 ~~~